-Inflatable pools used to be limited to the kind of "kiddie pools" you could easily blow up with a small hand pump, or even by mouth in a pinch.
-These pools held maybe 30 gallons or so, and it was a simple matter to empty them out every day and just fill them up again with fresh water each time you wanted to take a dip.
-Now inflatable pools, or the "easy set" type with an inflatable ring and vinyl sides, can hold hundreds or even thousands of gallons (up to 6,000 gallons for a pool with 4-foot walls and 18-feet in diameter).
-With a pool of this size, you certainly don't want to fill it on an as-needed basis.
-Instead, it's far easier to find ways to keep the water clean.
+Inflatable pools used to be limited to the kind of "kiddie pools" you could easily blow up with a small hand pump.
+These pools held about 30 gallons of water, and it was a simple matter to empty them out every day and just fill them up again with fresh water each time you wanted to take a dip.
+Modern inflatable pools can hold hundreds or even thousands of gallons, so treating the water with chemicals is less wasteful than dumping the water and replacing it.
+Large inflatable pools need a circulation/filtration pump to disperse chemicals and remove contaminants from the water.

-Shock your pool with a large dose of chlorine once a week.
+Shock your pool with a large dose of chlorine, and wait for the chlorine level to fall below 3 ppm before allowing anyone to use the pool.
 You can purchase special pool shock treatments in the form of chlorine granules, which are to be mixed with water and then poured into your inflatable pool.
-With inflatable pools, it is important to make sure that no undissolved chlorine granules settle to the bottom of the pool, as these may harm the liner.
+It is important to make sure that no undissolved chlorine granules settle to the bottom of the pool, as these may harm the liner.

-Try a homemade shock treatment using chlorine bleach with the same type of liquid bleach you use for laundry.
+You can also shock your pool with liquid bleach.
 Measure out 2 1/2 tsp. of bleach for every 100 gallons of water your pool holds (or 1/4 tsp. for every 10 gallons, if you have a smaller inflatable pool).
-Then add the bleach to a bucket of water.
-Pour the water into your pool, mixing to make sure all of the pool water gets chlorinated.
+Add the bleach to a bucket of water, and pour the water into your pool.
+Circulate or stir the water to make sure all of it gets chlorinated.

 Keep debris out of your pool by covering it when it is not in use.
 Covers are available for inflatable pools ranging from 8 to 24 feet in diameter.

-Drain your pool periodically.
-Drain it daily, if it is small enough to permit this, or weekly if it is mid-sized.
-But try to drain even the largest inflatable pool at least once a month, as no amount of chemicals can clean the water of all of the dead skin cells, bugs, leaves, or just plan dirt that will accumulate there.
-When your pool is drained, you may scrub it out with mild detergent and a soft scrub brush to clean any scum or buildup off the pool walls.
+Drain your pool daily or weekly if it is small enough to do so.
+If you have a large pool, try to drain it at least once a month, as no amount of chemicals can clean the water of all of the dead skin cells, bugs, leaves, or just plan dirt that will accumulate there.
+When your pool is drained, scrub it out with mild detergent and a soft scrub brush to clean any scum or buildup off the pool walls.